maxshafer/shafer-research-group/content/authors/Neocra/_index.md

 ---
 # Display name
-title: A. calvus
+title: N. crassus

 # Username (this should match the folder name)
 authors:
-  - fish1
+  - Neocra

 # Is this the primary user of the site?
 superuser: false